Kenya has managed to win a HUGE soft spot in my heart!

-Walk the streets of Kenya and you will realise exactly what I mean.
+Walk the streets of Kenya and you will realize exactly what I mean.
 I was impressed that Kenyan artists use a variety of materials to create unique pieces of art.

 They add an African touch on each of them to ensure that each product stands out as a unique African product.
 These art pieces look lovely on walls and counters and this is the reason most art lovers purchase them as souvenirs.

-I also loved Kenyan fashion and felt like it was worth being in my list of souvenirs.
-You can buy a Kiondo (sisal handbag), Maasai sandals (made from car tyre) or Maasai shukas.
+I also loved Kenyan fashion and felt like it was worth being on my list of souvenirs.
+You can buy a Kiondo (sisal handbag), Maasai sandals (made from car tire) or Maasai shukas.
 The list is endless.
 Just visit any of the local markets where these products are sold and get yours.
-Some of them are hawked in the neighbourhood and therefore you might bump onto a trader hawking his/her unique products and buy them from that trader.
+Some of them are hawked in the neighborhood and therefore you might bump onto a trader hawking his/her unique products and buy them from that trader.